joseporcar/libpynq-configs/README.md

 - Installing git on both:
 	- // on the board on ~/libpynq-5EWC0-2023-v0.2.6
 	- `touch .gitignore` and paste the contents of the one in this repo into there
 	- Replace the contents in (relative path) applications/end.mk with the ones in this repo.
-You could also just add the deploy definition in the makefile just in case I did an accidental edit to anything else lol.
+You could also just add the deploy definition (include LOCATION as well) in the makefile just in case I did an accidental edit to anything else lol.
 	- `git init`
+	- NOTE: You need to have your git email and username set up before the next step
+   	- `git add --all`
+   	- `git commit -m "first commit"
+   	- `git push origin master`
 	- `git clone --bare . ~/libpynq.git`
 	- `git remote add origin ~/libpynq.git`
-	- // on the pc
+	- // on the pc (within WSL)
 	- `cd ~`
 	- `git clone pynq:libpynq.git libpynq` // assumes pynq is the address to your board
 	- `code libpynq`